alejandrolujan/hs3/README.txt

 The repository includes the files needed for the Eclipse project, but feel free to ignore those if you choose a different environment.

-The only dependencies I am using are SLF4J and log4j for logging.
+The only dependencies I am using are SLF4J and log4j for logging..